thepushkarp/leetcode/README.md

 - Files contain only the solution class provided by the platform.

-- I make all submissions are made from [this profile](https://leetcode.com/thepushkarp/).
+- I make all submissions from [this profile](https://leetcode.com/thepushkarp/).

 ## Contents